-Crispy chicken coated in a sweet, tangy, and sticky sauce with vegetables and pineapple!
-This easy sweet and sour chicken recipe uses simple ingredients and is ready in 30 minutes - a family-friendly, better-than-takeout main perfect for busy weeknights!
+Bite-sized pieces of fried chicken tossed in a sweet, tangy sauce with crisp bell peppers, onions, and pineapple!
+This easy sweet and sour chicken recipe uses simple ingredients and is ready in 30 minutes.
+It's better-than-takeout main perfect for busy weeknights and families.

 Jump to:

-- We are lightly coating the chicken in cornstarch and shallow-frying it in a small amount of oil, creating a crispy texture without the mess of a wet batter and using less oil.
+- We coat the chicken in cornstarch and shallow-fry it in a small amount of oil for a crisp texture - no wet batter and less oil overall.

-- Most sweet and sour chicken recipes turn out soggy; my method of frying the chicken in small batches until golden ensures it stays crispy after the sauce is added.
+- Many sweet and sour chicken recipes turn out soggy; frying in small batches keeps the chicken crisp.

 Ingredients & Substitutes